lllkirilll/TodoList/README.md

 The API documentation is available at: [http://localhost:8080/api/doc](http://localhost:8080/api/doc)

+### Using the API Documentation (Swagger UI)
+To test protected endpoints (like creating tasks) in the documentation, you need to authorize your session.

+**Navigate to the documentation**: Open http://localhost:8080/api/doc.

+**Register a User**: Use the POST `/api/register` endpoint to create a new user.

+**Get JWT Token**: Use the POST `/api/login_check` endpoint with the credentials you just registered.
+Copy the token value from the response body.

+### Authorize:

+Click the green "Authorize" button at the top right of the page.

+In the popup window, paste your token into the "Value" field.
+Important: You must prefix the token with Bearer  (e.g., Bearer eyJ0eXAiOi...).

+Click "Authorize" in the popup, then "Close".

+Now you can use all the locked endpoints in the documentation.
 ### (Optional) Seed the Database

 To populate the database with test data (users and tasks), run the following command. **Warning**: This will completely purge all tables before adding new data.